freerange/site/soups/weeknotes/week-440.snip.markdown

 We spent the first two days of this week based out of our usual co-working space near the British Museum.
-On Wednesday James took a few days off to visit the Isle of White while Chris R headed to France for the [Mont-Blanc 80k](http://www.montblancmarathon.net/en/home) run.
+On Wednesday James took a few days off to visit the Isle of Wight while Chris R headed to France for the [Mont-Blanc 80k](http://www.montblancmarathon.net/en/home) run.
 I held the fort for the second half of the week.